nezaboodka/reactronic/README.md

-In the example above, `Demo` is an observable object, meaning that access to its fields are seamlessly tracked to determine dependent reactive processes and cached results.
-Reactive process `printContact` reads `name` and `email` fields, thus depends on them.
-It is executed automatically in response to changes of these fields made by the atomic action `saveContact`.
+In the example above, `Demo` is an observable object, meaning that access to its fields are seamlessly tracked to determine dependent reactive and cached functions.
+Reactive function `printContact` reads `name` and `email` fields, thus depends on them.
+It is executed automatically in response to changes of these fields made by the atomic function `saveContact`.

 Here is an example of a cached result that is (re-)computed on-demand: